|41||MUSHROOM FORTIFIED INSTANT RASAM MIX||

 Method of mass production of soil-less arbuscular mycorrhizal fungal inoculums As per the Bureau of Indian Standards (BIS) specifications, an AM fungal inoculum should contain a minimum of 100 propagules per gram of substrate.
 Traditionally, the inoculum is multiplied on live host plant roots grown on different substrates like sand: soil mixture, vermiculite, perlite, etc which are bulky materials for handling and transport.
 Further, propagule count on such media does not meet the standards often.

-Centella asiatica genotypes, IIHR CA-1 and IIHR CA-13 genotypes were identified In India, to date there is only one variety Vallabh Medha developed at DMAPR.
+Centella Asiatica genotypes, IIHR CA-1, and IIHR CA-13 genotypes were identified In India, to date there is only one variety Vallabh Medha developed at DMAPR.
 Considering its importance, the work was initiated on this crop at IIHR and, 16 germplasm lines have been collected and maintained.
 The systematic assessment of this collection for biomass yield and quality has lead to identification of two genotypes namely, IIHR CA-1 and IIHR CA-13.
-Method of breeding for the development of these varieties is Single plant clonal selection.
+The method of breeding for the development of these varieties is Single plant clonal selection.

 Developed onion varieties and F1 hybrids suitable for Paste India is the second largest producer of onion in the world accounting for 16 % area and 10 % of production.
 In our country, onion is grown in 0.5 million hectare with production of 5.5 million tones.
 The major onion growing states are Maharashtra, Madhya Pradesh, Gujarat, Karnataka, Bihar, Telangana and Andhra Pradesh.
 Nearly 40 % of onion produced does not reach the consumers because of various types of losses due to PLW, handling and storage loss, etc.